HeadApe/maze-builder-xl/README.md

 Maze Builder is an editor for game boards

-Scope: creates and saves a top-down, 2d maze or architectural space of interconnected rooms or locations in a specialized binary format which can
+Scope: creates and saves a top-down, 2d maze or architectural space of interconnected rooms or locations in a specialized binary format which can be loaded and used by other applets

 Components and InForm methods